learn-co-curriculum/dsc-inheritance-lab/README.md

 You will be able to:

-* Use inheritance to write D.R.Y. code
+* Use inheritance to write nonredundant code
-* Understand the relationship between subclasses and superclasses
+* Describe the relationship between subclasses and superclasses
-* Create Object-Oriented data models that describe the real world with classes and subclasses
+* Create a domain model using OOP

 ## Modeling a Zoo